[Home Page] [Lodging & Camping] [Schedule] [Links] [Workshop] [Photos]

 The Festival takes place in the old pioneer town of Fossil, the county seat, in front of the beautiful brick courthouse, now over 100 years old.
 The town, like a lot of its residents, is peaceful, friendly, quiet, and old.
 Besides the Festival itself, there's a variety of small but wonderful "museums" but you can also get modern coffee if that's what turns your wheels.

 There's no admission charged for attending the Festival.
-There's dry camping and RV parking available at the fairgrounds, about a 5-minute walk from the courthouse, and at nearby parks.
+There's dry camping and RV parking available at the fairgrounds and at the high school, both about a 5-minute walk from the courthouse, and at nearby parks.
 Concessions sell a variety of food and crafts.

 As is traditional at many festivals, there's a BAND SCRAMBLE, but this one opens the Sunday morning gospel show.
 Bands are made up from any interested pickers or singers who sign up Sunday morning.
 Scramble bands must choose from a list of common gospel songs and word sheets will be available.
 Bands will have approximately 20-30 minutes to prepare two numbers before being called to the stage to perform.